isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 Support for privacy and for human rights has another requirement: it needs to be kept simple so that it finds actual use.

-Gordian Envelope {{GordianEnvelope}} is a fundamentally simple data format that only achieves complexity through iterative structure design.
+Gordian Envelope is a fundamentally simple data format that only achieves complexity through iterative structure design.

 # Privacy Considerations